warwalrux/tools/README.md

 ### dump
 a python-based tool for examining / converting various object types with Jinja.

-### evim  // Apache Tool
+### evim + ecat // Apache Tool
-hiera-eyaml wrapper evim (encrypted vim)
-*NB: which doesn't _actually_ specify vim, just the default system editor --*
+hiera-eyaml wrapper evim (encrypted vim) and ecat (encrypted cat) *NB: which doesn't _actually_ specify vim, just the default system editor --*

-evim interprets the path for git checkouts in $launchpad for the following repos:
+evim & ecat interpret the path for git checkouts in $launchpad for the following repos:
 	- github.com/apache/infrastructure-p6
 	- github.com/apache/infrastrucure-puppet

-this allows you to invoke eyaml-edit with all the fixins from anywhere in either repo to edit eyaml files.
+this allows you to invoke eyaml-edit or eyaml-cat with all the fixins from anywhere in either repo to edit eyaml files.

 ### merge